Best Food Sources for Every Vitamin and Mineral

 Oysters (28 mg/100g) | Beef liver (36 mg/100g) | Lentils (3.3 mg/100g) | Spinach (2.7 mg/100g) | Pumpkin seeds (8.8 mg/100g)

-The absorption hack: eat non-heme iron sources with Vitamin C. Iron + Vitamin C significantly boosts absorption.
-Lentil soup with bell peppers, or spinach salad with citrus vinaigrette, converts "decent" iron sources into excellent ones.
-Women of menstruating age need 18 mg daily (vs. 8 mg for men), making iron a key consideration in meal planning.
+There's a simple absorption hack: eat non-heme iron sources with Vitamin C. Iron + Vitamin C significantly boosts how much you absorb.
+Lentil soup with bell peppers, or a spinach salad with citrus vinaigrette, turns a decent iron source into a great one.
+Women of menstruating age need 18 mg daily (vs. 8 mg for men), so iron is worth prioritizing in your meals.

 Calcium: The Bone Builder

-Most people think of milk as the calcium source, but dairy products aren't the only option—and some are more bioavailable than others.
-Sardines and salmon with bones are exceptional because the bones themselves are edible and calcium-rich.
-Leafy greens provide calcium, but some (like spinach and chard) also contain oxalates, which bind calcium and reduce absorption.
-Kale and bok choy are better choices.
+Most people think milk when they think calcium, but dairy isn't the only option—and some sources are more bioavailable than others.
+Sardines and salmon with bones are exceptional: the bones are edible and calcium-rich.
+Leafy greens also have calcium, but spinach and chard contain oxalates that bind calcium and reduce absorption.
+Kale and bok choy are better choices if you're going the plant-based route.

 Top Calcium Sources: